-- 1) Remove the cover from the T-Grid unit. - 2) Disconnect the wires going to the battery and remove the battery retaining bracket. - 3) Remove the battery and place it in a location away from the work area to avoid damage until it is ready to be installed. - 4) Remove the ceiling tile in the desired installation location. - 5) Place the T-Grid unit across the 24" T-bars of the ceiling grid.
+- 1) Remove the cover from the T-Grid unit. - 2) Disconnect the wires going to the battery and remove the battery retaining bracket.
+Note the negative wire has a quick disconnect connector that can be unplugged instead of removing the wire from the terminal on top of the battery. - 3) Remove the battery and place it in a location away from the work area to avoid damage until it is ready to be installed. - 4) Remove the ceiling tile in the desired installation location. - 5) Place the T-Grid unit across the 24" T-bars of the ceiling grid.
 Support the unit with wires attached to the building steel framing.
 Hanging ears are provided at the top of the T-Grid unit for support connections.
 NOTE: DO NOT rely on the inverted T-bar structure to support the unit. - 6) Connect the conduits containing the AC supply and the remote fixture leads to the knock-outs provided in the T-Grid unit.
 (Plenum knock-out gaskets are supplied with the unit) - 7) Reinstall the battery and the battery retaining bracket.
 Connect the input and the output wires to the T-Grid unit.
 Reconnect the battery wires.
 NOTE: The battery MUST be secured in the T-Grid unit.
 DO NOT leave the battery loose or unsecured within the unit. - 8) Refer to the startup procedure, and then secure the cover on the T-Grid unit. - 9) After installation is complete, replace properly-sized tile into the ceiling grid.
 The tile should rest on the flange of the T-Grid unit.